 Under data protection legislation, you have the right to know what data is held about you by GreenSquare Group and to access your personal data.
 In order to exercise this right you must submit a “Subject Access Request” (SAR).

-GreenSquare is required by law to publish an annual gender pay gap report for Westlea Housing Association (click here to read); we are also choosing to publish a gender pay gap report for GreenSquare Group (click here to read).
+GreenSquare is required by law to publish an annual gender pay gap report for Westlea Housing Association (click here to read) and for GreenSquare (click here to read).
+We have also committed to publishing results for the whole Group (click here to read).
 The figures set out have been calculated using the standard methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Under the law, men and women must receive equal pay for: